panunu/from-php-to-scala/README.md

 TODO: Another example.

-## Replacing ifs and christmas trees
+## Logical flows: replacing ifs and christmas trees

 TODO: Better title and some nice intro here.
 Intention for this "chapter" is to explore different kind of mechanisms for logical flows.